 Dentures are no longer the only way to restore a mouth that has little or no non-restorable teeth.
 Strategically placed support, or dental implants can now be used to support permanently cemented bridges, eliminating the need for a denture.
 The cost tends to be greater, but the implants and bridges more closely resemble the “feel” of real teeth.
 Dental implants are becoming the alternative of choice to dentures, but not everyone is a candidate for implants.

 What causes gum disease?

-Gum (periodontal) disease is caused by bacteria that builds up along the gumline, causing irritation and eventually inflammation.
-Prolonged build up will lead to bleeding gums.
-Overtime, bacteria will migrate into deeper pockets of the gum and cause bone to demineralize and dissolve.
+Gum (periodontal) disease is caused by bacteria that build up along the gum line, causing irritation and eventually inflammation.
+The prolonged build-up will lead to bleeding gums.
+Over time, bacteria will migrate into deeper pockets of the gum and cause the bone to demineralize and dissolve.
 As the bone dissolves around the teeth, the teeth become unsupported and will fall out.
-Unfortunately, pain does not occur until the final stages of gum disease and treatment at that time has very little chance of being successful.
+Unfortunately, pain does not occur until the final stages of gum disease, and treatment at that time has very little chance of being successful.
 Bleeding gums is an early sign of gum disease.
 If you have bleeding gums, contact our office for treatment.